GChuf/RCWM/README.md

 - options to uninstall the changes you've made

 You can also remove some right-click menu options, so that your menu doesn't become too cluttered:
-- Pin to Quick menu
+- Pin to Quick access
 - Pin to Start Screen
 - Include in Library
 - Send To
 - Share
+- Add to Windows Media Player

 TODO (magic takes time):